eudaq/eudaq/user/caribou/README.md

     Both keys need to be set, of one or the other is missing, no change of configuration is attempted.

+    The key `adc_signal` and `adc_frequency` can be used to sample the slow ADC on the Carboard in regular intervals.
+Here, `adc_signal` is the name of the ADC input channel as assigned via the Peary periphery for the given device, and `adc_frequency` is the number of events after which a new reading is attempted, the default is 1000.
+If no `adc_signal` is set, no ADC reading is attempted.

     The producer itself reads the value `number_of_subevents` which allows buffering.
 If set to a value larger than zero, events are first buffered and upon reaching the desired buffer depth, they are collectively sent as sub-events of a Caribou event of the same type.
     A value of, for example, `number_of_subevents = 100` would therefore result in one event being sent to the DataCollector every 100 events read from the device.
 This event would contain 100 sub-events with the individual data blocks.
 This is completely transparent to data analysis performed in Corryvreckan using the EventLoaderEUDAQ2 and can be used to reduce the number of packets sent via the network.